MPAS Student Handbook

 • Stealing, such as theft of grade books, from faculty offices or elsewhere

-• Knowingly using, buying, selling, stealing, transporting or soliciting, in whole or in part, the contents of a test that has not yet been administered
+• Knowingly using, copying, recording, sharing, buying, selling, stealing, transporting or soliciting, in whole or in part, the contents of an assessment that has not yet been administered

 • Intentionally or knowingly helping or attempting to help, another to commit any act of academic dishonesty